esbanarango/ember-place-autocomplete/README.md

-focusOutCallback       | String : Name of the function that is going to be executed after focus out in the address input placeChangedCallback   | String : Name of the function that is going to be executed when address changed inputClass             | String : CSS class for the input. types                  | String: featured types separate by spaces describing the given result, for more info [Available types](https://developers.google.com/places/supported_types#table3) restrictions           | Object: ex. `{country: "us"}`, more info [Component Restrictions](https://developers.google.com/maps/documentation/javascript/examples/geocoding-component-restriction) withGeoLocate          | Boolean: ex. `true`, It allows searching places near by the coordinates given into browser. more info [See attribute options.bounds](https://developers.google.com/maps/documentation/javascript/places-autocomplete#add_autocomplete) setValueWithProperty   | String: Name of the property returned by Google to set the input field value after selection. more info about properties available you can find [here](https://developers.google.com/maps/documentation/javascript/3.exp/reference#PlaceResult)
+focusOutCallback       | String : Name of the function that is going to be executed after focus out in the address input placeChangedCallback   | String : Name of the function that is going to be executed when address changed inputClass             | String : CSS class for the input. types                  | String: featured types separate by comma describing the given result, for more info [Available types](https://developers.google.com/places/supported_types#table3) restrictions           | Object: ex. `{country: "us"}`, more info [Component Restrictions](https://developers.google.com/maps/documentation/javascript/examples/geocoding-component-restriction) withGeoLocate          | Boolean: ex. `true`, It allows searching places near by the coordinates given into browser. more info [See attribute options.bounds](https://developers.google.com/maps/documentation/javascript/places-autocomplete#add_autocomplete) setValueWithProperty   | String: Name of the property returned by Google to set the input field value after selection. more info about properties available you can find [here](https://developers.google.com/maps/documentation/javascript/3.exp/reference#PlaceResult)